drand/website/docs/blog/2023-03-28-timelock-on-fastnet.md

 Finally, to ensure the best security guarantees possible to our users, we had both `tlock` and `tlock-js` go through a code assessment by a renowned cybersecurity company, which we’ll be releasing shortly as well.

-## Related works

-Our timelock work has already gathered significant interest from the community and we’re happy to report that there already exists:

-- a [tlock-rs library](https://github.com/timoth-y/tlock-rs) prototype by [Timofey Luin](https://twitter.com/timoethey) supporting only the timelock part of our scheme without the hybrid encryption using age and not compatible with our `tle` tool.
-Timofey then used it to benchmark arithmetic circuits doing [verifiable timelock encryption](https://github.com/timoftime/zk-timelock) with Arkworks, cool stuff!
-- the [tlock_age library](https://github.com/thibmeu/tlock-rs) by [Thibault Meunier](https://twitter.com/thibmeu), which started as a fork of the tlock-rs library adding age support to it and making it compatible with the age-based scheme implemented in our `tlock` and `tlock-js` libraries as well as in our `tle` tool.
-Thibault also changed the API significantly and is looking at migrating to a much faster Rust BLS12-381 implementation.
-If you’re looking at using timelock in Rust, search no more!
-- a [CLI tool in Rust](https://github.com/thibmeu/drand-rs), called `dee` , also by [Thibault](https://twitter.com/thibmeu), that uses his library in order to be compatible with `tle` but that also has cool drand-related features to get verifiable, public randomness.
-It also has a different set of flags.

-We are also aware of a few blockchain ecosystems that are currently looking into building on top of the BLS signatures emitted by the League of Entropy in order to achieve their own timed release encryption scheme.
-Stay tuned for more timelock-related news in the coming months!

 # Our new `fastnet` network

 The best part about our timelock solution is that it is live on our mainnet!
 You can try it in your browser here: [https://timevault.drand.love/](https://timevault.drand.love/)